Larry H. & Gail Miller Family Foundation

 Alignment with Foundation Priorities: Successful applicants demonstrate clear alignment with one or more of the five giving platforms: health and medicine, shelter and food security, education and skill development, jobs and economic self-reliance, or cultural and spiritual enrichment.

 Rural and Grassroots Focus: The foundation explicitly states it is "particularly interested in locating and fostering growth of grassroots nonprofits embedded in rural communities."
-Organizations that are "smaller, newer or located in rural Utah counties are of particular interest" as the foundation seeks to foster philanthropic growth and innovation in these underserved areas.
+Organisations that are "smaller, newer or located in rural Utah counties are of particular interest" as the foundation seeks to foster philanthropic growth and innovation in these underserved areas.

 Recent Funded Projects Include: